Awesomr/SeleniumDemo/README.md

 # SeleniumDemo

 Basic demonstration of Selenium Web Driver with NUnit, using different drivers and different locators on 'The-Internet' test site. </br>
-Demo of using parallelism to run multiple tests at once.
+Using parallelism to run multiple tests at once.
 (Currently set to 3) </br>
 Includes Data Driven test with reading test data from an Excel file. </br>
+API Tests using HttpClient for GET and POST requests. </br>